Brain injuries may be classified as traumatic or non-traumatic to describe the cause of the injury. They may also be classified

 - Firearms are the single largest cause of death from traumatic brain injury.

-Shaken baby syndrome is a violent criminal act that causes traumatic brain injury.
-Shaken baby syndrome occurs when the perpetrator aggressively shakes a baby or young child.
+Abusive head trauma, also known as shaken baby syndrome, is a violent criminal act that causes traumatic brain injury.
+Abusive head trauma occurs when the perpetrator aggressively shakes a baby or young child.
 The forceful whiplash-like motion causes the brain to be injured.

 - Blood vessels between the brain and skull rupture and bleed.